srhoulam/node-warrant-canary/README.md

 This warrant canary was written under the assumption that the signing key is entirely inaccessible to it.
 It is the operator's responsibility to manage, store, secure, and, if necessary, destroy the signing key.

-Now, for the canary to be useful, **you must securely store ONE and ONLY ONE copy of the signing key on a separate machine, and be prepared to PERMANENTLY delete it on a moment's notice.** Add signed messages to the canary frequently enough that the key's deletion would be noticed relatively quickly.
+For ideal usefulness, store one copy of the signing key on a separate machine, and securely delete the key once it outlives its usefulness.
+Adding signed messages to the canary more frequently enables the key's deletion would to be noticed more quickly by anyone watching.

 The canary will not accept messages without a valid signature.
 That is to say that unsigned messages are messages without a valid signature.
 I suggest using `gpg`'s `--clearsign` flag to produce a signed message that is human-readable.